OpenSV/OpenSV/README.md

 <br>Analytics - views by platform, views by ip address, etc...
 <br>Ability to Add Annotations
 <br>Ability to Add Hyperlinks to Video Annotations
+<br>Ability to report content as breaking the terms of service

 Check back in as we build up the system!